robetatis/study_notes_regression/README.md

 2. Autocorrelation of residuals: Look at fitted values vs. $\hat{\epsilon}$.
 A random pattern suggests (however does not prove!) true linearity between $X$ and $y$.
 Any trend means systematic over/underpredicting depending on $y$; for instance, small values of $y$ overpredicted and large values of $y$ underpredicted -> we're likely missing a quadratic term -> model is **misspecified**.
 There can of course be other trends in fitted vals. vs. residuals: points along bands -> missing categorical variable, points funnel-shaped -> heteroscedasticity, etc. Formal test: **Ljung-Box**.
 Tests $H_0$: Zero residual autocorrelation.

-3. Fitted values vs studentized residuals:
+3. Fitted values vs studentized residuals: This plot allows finding outliers and patterns in residuals (the same as above).
+The fact that residuals are studentized makes it easier to determine outliers (when the $t$ value is higher than, say 3).

-4. Outliers: leverage v studentized residuals
+4. Leverage v studentized residuals: Outliers are bad, but outliers with high leverage are worse.
+Points with high leverage have a strong influence on $\hat{\beta}$ and can therefore distort relations since the regression would be heavily biased by only a few datapoints.
+Outliers with low leverage are less problematic, although they increase $RMSE$ and therefore lead to lower $R^2$.

 ## MLR